isadays/isadays/README.md

 ### About

 ML Engineer with experience shipping classical models, MLOps pipelines, and LLM applications to production.
-I hold an M.Sc. in Quantum Information and an M.B.A. in Data Science & Analytics from the University of São Paulo — a combination that shapes how I think about uncertainty, system design, and business trade-offs.
+I hold an M.Sc. in Quantum Information and an M.B.A. in Data Science & Analytics from the University of São Paulo.
 ---